ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/woocommerce-self-service.md

 ## Overview: ERP as master for order data

-In this documented partner case, ERP provided the order changes, while WooCommerce handled lifecycle execution through native hooks and status transitions.
+In this documented partner case, ERP decided *what* changed, while WooCommerce (with the Resurs plugin) handled *how* changes were applied through native hooks and status transitions.
-Put simply: ERP decided *what* changed, and WooCommerce (with the Resurs plugin) handled *how* the change was applied.

 ## Sync between ERP, e-commerce and payment